crpurcell/IntroPythonGIS/README.md

 git clone https://github.com/crpurcell/IntroPythonGIS.git
 ```

-We are going to create a new "conda" environment and install most
+We are going to create a new conda environment and install most
 Python modules using a yml file (which specifies the environment name,
 modules and version numbers):